terra-campaigns/arrival/campaign/siliconSamba/context/context.md

 ### Active gangs

-- [Marimbondo](../factions/marimbondo.md): Know for their hirelings that work for any corp willing to pay their fees.
+- **[Marimbondo](../factions/marimbondo.md)**: Known for their hirelings that work for any corp willing to pay their fees.
 They are heavy invested in cyberware and are led by [Tom Elliot](../npcs/tomElliott.md).
-- [Irmaos Corvo](../factions/irmaosCorvo.md): A known hacker group that does the dirty work of the government.
-They are led by [Clarissa Gomes Gomes](../npcs/clarissaGG.md)
+- **[Irmaos Corvo](../factions/irmaosCorvo.md)**: A known hacker group that does the dirty work of the government.
+They are led by [Clarissa Gomes Gomes](../npcs/clarissaGG.md).
-- [Macacos Amarelos](../factions/macacosAmarelos.md): A group of japanese-desendent
+- **[Macacos Amarelos](../factions/macacosAmarelos.md)**: A group of Japanese petty thieves.
+They are led by the fearsome and violent Shimoda Sakae.

+### Active corps

+- **MI Group** (subsidiary of Mídia Internacional) is headquartered in Ipanema.
+Marisa Jardim Soares is a representative.
+- **BlueGold** has a large clinic in Copacabana.
+Ronaldo Baar is a representative.
+- **Tsu LatAm** (subsidiary of Tsunami SS) have a advanced post in Leblon.
+Captain Hada Togai is a representative.